Welcome to yoga & fitness classes at DBMS!

 Vinyasa Flow is a sequential movement between yoga postures which promotes the lengthening of muscles, strength, and relaxation of the mind and body.
 This class is a flowing blend of various styles of yoga and the postures are held for 5-8 breaths.
 Forward bends, twists, balance work, inversions ,core development and strengthening of all muscles are explored during this moving meditation.
 The student will experience a release of tension and greater wellness in every system of the body.

 A lively blend of barre, yoga, Pilates and traditional fitness.
 Improve your strength and flexibility using resistance bands and hand weights.
-Get your workout done in 30 min. or stay longer for a post-workout stretch.
+Focusing on the core with every movement.
 All levels of conditioning welcome.

 dockside yoga & fitness team